 Overall, there’s an innate strength, and self-reliance that emanates from the huntress.
 She walks her own path, and both guides and protects those who need her.

-The huntress/ wild woman Archetype in myth
+Examples of the huntress/ wild woman Archetype in myth

 The huntress archetype appears as Artemis, Greek goddess of the wild and the hunt, often depicted with her bow and arrow, and a deer.
 Also Diana, Atalanta, Flidais (Celtic), the Sirens.